Policies

 4. Scope and application

-This policy applies to ARLF board members, employee, volunteers, associates, visitors and all contractors engaged in the ARLF’s activities and programs.
+This policy applies to ARLF Board Members, employees, volunteers, associates, participants, visitors and all contractors engaged in the ARLF’s activities and programs.

-This policy will be reviewed periodically but is subject to change at short notice.
+This policy will be reviewed periodically and may be subject to change at short notice.

 5. Responsibilities and ownership of this policy